IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 # 🩺 Runtime Syndication API Guide

 This guide explains how to **dynamically import or update clinical terminology versions** in a Snowstorm-based application **after it has fully started** and completed its initial import process.
+Please note that these terminology updates won't prevent the terminologies (the one being updated included) from being used.
 There are two options available:

 1. **Automated updates** using a CRON job.